Thematic Sessions

 Chris Bass, University of Exeter, UK

-Ralf Nauen, Bayer AG, GermanySession Heads
+Ralf Nauen, Bayer AG, GermanySession Organizers

-Thomas Van Leeuwen, University of Ghent, Belgium
+Thomas Van Leeuwen, University of Ghent, Belgium (Session Head)

 In the framework of EU Green Deal and current needs in insects and mites pest management, use of biological control agents and biopesticides is becoming increasingly important.
 Furthermore, for introduced pests in new regions classical biological control programmes are emphasized for long run sustainable solutions.
 We encourage presentations on successful paradigms and solutions, and future aspects for new developments in greenhouse biocontrol, biological control of orchard pests and the use of entomopathogens as biopesticides.
 Sub sessions and Keynote speakers: